Maximality of Galois actions for abelian and hyperkahler varieties: Introduction

-\begin{remark} Serre originally stated Theorem~\ref{Serre72} as a variant of an ``adelic openness'' result: the image of $\Gal_K$ in $\GL_2(\hat\Z)$ is open.
-Our result also has an ``adelic'' version, which must be stated carefully since we do not know that the groups $\bG_\ell$ come from a common algebraic group over $\Q$.
+\begin{remark} In the special case that Serre originally considered \cite{Se72}, it takes some additional work to deduce his result from Theorem~\ref{main2} (a).
+Namely, one must translate between the Galois action on the Tate module and the dual action on $H^1$, note that $\bar\rho_\ell = \bar\rho^{\ss}_\ell$ for all $\ell$ sufficiently large, and check that $\det\rho_\ell$ is surjective.
+Serre also presented his $\ell$-adic result as a consequence of an ``adelic openness'' result: the image of $\Gal_K$ in $\GL_2(\hat\Z)$ is open.
+Theorem \ref{main2} also has an ``adelic'' version, which requires some care to state since we do not know that the groups $\bG_\ell$ come from a common algebraic group over $\Q$.
 Details are given in \cite{HL15}. \end{remark}